deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/mongodb/overview.md

 ## Aggregations

 Aggregations operations process data records and return computed results.
 Aggregation operations group values from multiple documents together, and can perform a variety of operations on the grouped data to return a single result.
 In `SQL count(*)` and with group by is an equivalent of mongodb aggregation.

-## Replication

-MongoDB achieves replication by the use of replica set.
-A replica set is a group of mongod instances that host the same data set.
-In a replica, one node is primary node that receives all write operations.
-All other instances, such as secondaries, apply operations from the primary so that they have the same data set.
-Replica set can have only one primary node.